trinodb/trino/docs/src/main/sphinx/connector/elasticsearch.md

 * - `elasticsearch.max-retry-time`
   - The maximum [duration](prop-type-duration) across all retry attempts for a single request to Elasticsearch.
-  - `20s`
+  - `30s`
 * - `elasticsearch.node-refresh-interval`
   - [Duration](prop-type-duration) between requests to refresh the list of available Elasticsearch nodes.
   - `1m`
 * - `elasticsearch.ignore-publish-address`
   - Disable using the address published by the Elasticsearch API to connect for queries.
-Defaults to `false`.
 Some deployments map Elasticsearch ports to a random public port and enabling this property can help in these cases.
-  -
+  - `false`
 :::

 ### Authentication